lfarroco/verbo-lang/README.md

 Conditions work best if they are short expressions:

 ```
 If the variable "age" is higher than 18, return "adult".
 Otherwise, return "minor".

 If "musician code" is "MOZ", call the "play mozart" function.
 Otherwise, call the "play beethoven" function.

-Check the user's "is student" property:
+Check if the is a student:
 - if true, the discount is 50%
 - otherwise, the discount is 0%
 ```

-So try to keep them simple - this applies to non-verbo code as well ;
+So try to keep them simple - this applies to non-verbo code as well ;)

 ## Roadmap